Norby99/duplicate-image-finder/README.md

 This application can find duplicates or similar images in a folder.
 At the first run it can analyze 1560 images in 11.3 sec with a 6th gen i7.
 Also has been tested on a 13th gen i7 and it analyzed 2048 images is 5.1 sec.

+The computational cost is O(n), more precisely O(XYn), where X and Y represent the average height and weight of the images (constants), and n is the number of images.